 We have historically sponsored a defined benefit pension plan.
 On January 1, 2020, we enacted changes to our pension plan whereby the benefits for all participants were frozen and thereafter those participants will receive increased benefits in the company sponsored defined contribution plan in lieu of participation in a defined benefit plan.
 During the three months ended October 31, 2023, we contributed \$6.3 million to the pension plan and settled the pension benefit obligation and the defined benefit pension plan as terminated.
-As a result, our accumulated benefit obligation was zero as of October 31, 2023.
+During the year ended October 31, 2024, we received a \$0.9 million settlement reimbursement related to the 2023 contribution.